Yamaha FZ600 Chain Guide Swingarm Protector

 Fitting Guide

 Place the tophat washer on the inside of the rear bolt hole.
-If your top hat washers are missing, take extra care later when tightening the bolts as damage to the chain guide is much more likely from over torquing.
+If your top hat washers are missing, you can use a washer but take extra care later when tightening the bolts as damage to the chain guide is much more likely from over torquing.

-Slide the chain guide over the box section of the swingarm forward of the shock mount tube, taking care not to over stress the lower arm (it will break if you are rough with it or if very cold).
-Alternatively washers can be used with added care.
+Slide the back of the chain guide over the box section of the swingarm, taking care not to over stress the lower arm (it will break if you are rough with it or if very cold).

 Rotate the chain guide till the the front jaws engage the front of the swingarm mounting tube.